dallasfoley/dallasfoley/README.md

 - 🔭 I’ve been coding for many years in C/C++, Python, JavaScript/TypeScript and React
-- ➗ I enjoy thinking abstractly to create solutions to solve problems
+- ➗ I enjoy thinking abstractly to solve problems
 - 🌱 I’m currently learning React.js and Typescript
 - ✉️ You can reach me at dallastfoley@gmail.com
 - 😄 Pronouns: he/him